Generic selectors

 This is replicated down to grade C with adult prices on a scale from £34.00 to £52.00.

-The Seagulls also operate the 1901 Club which offers a quality, up-market matchday experience.
+The Seagulls also operate the 1901 Club, which offers a quality, up-market matchday experience.

 In effect, this is a premium membership, inclusive of a season ticket, which includes ten lounges where fans can enjoy food and drink in an informal setting before stepping out into your seat to watch the game.

-Season ticket price increase for 2024/25 season
+Season ticket price increase for the 2024/25 season

 Brighton announced a 6.1% increase in season ticket prices ahead of the 2024/25 season.
 In the 2021/22 and 2022/23 campaigns, the Seagulls froze prices to help fans recover from the impact of the COVID-19 pandemic.
 However, last year, they increased prices by 4%, meaning another hike ahead of the upcoming season was widely condemned by Seagulls supporters.